Naming a Channel with Beeps: A Monte Carlo algorithm

 \section{A Monte Carlo algorithm}

 We give a randomized naming algorithm for the case when $n$ is unknown.
 In view of Proposition~\ref{pro:no-las-vegas}, no Las Vegas algorithm exists in this case, so we develop a Monte Carlo one.

-The algorithm again can be interpreted as repeatedly throwing balls into bins and verifying for collisions.
+The algorithm's execution can be interpreted as repeatedly throwing balls into bins and verifying for collisions.
 A bin is determined by a string of some $k$ bits.
 Each station chooses one such a string randomly.
-The algorithm proceeds to repeatedly identify the smallest lexicographically string among those not considered yet.
-This is accomplished by procedure \textsc{Next-Sting} which operates as a search implemented by using beeps.
+The algorithm proceeds by repeatedly identifying the string that is smallest lexicographically among those that have not been considered yet.
+This is accomplished by procedure \textsc{Next-String} which operates as a concurrent search coordinated by beeps.
 Having identified a nonempty bin, all the stations that placed their balls into this bin verify if there is a collision in this bin by calling \textsc{Detect-Collision} a suitably large number of times.
-In case no collision has been detected, the stations whose balls are in the bin assign themselves the consecutive available name as a temporary one.
+In the case when no collision has been detected, the stations whose balls are in the bin assign themselves the consecutive available name as a temporary one.
 This continues until all the balls have been considered.
 If no collision has ever been detected in the current stage, then the algorithm terminates and the temporary names are considered as the final assigned names, otherwise the algorithm proceeds to the next stage.

-Next, we specify procedure \textsc{Next-String}.
-It operates as a radix search to identify the smallest string of bits by considering consecutive bit positions.
-It uses two variables \texttt{my-string} and $k$, where $k$ is the length of the bit strings considered and \texttt{my-string}$_v$ is the string of $k$ bits generated by station~$v$.
-The procedure begins by setting to~$1$ all bit positions in variable \texttt{string}, which has $k$ such bit positions.
-Then the consecutive bit positions $i=1,2,\ldots,k$ are considered one by one.
-For a given bit position $i$, all the stations $v$, that still can possibly have the smallest string and whose bit on position~$i$ in \texttt{my-string}$_v$ is~$0$, do beep.
+Procedure \textsc{Next-String} operates as a radix search.
+The goal is to identify the smallest string of bits by examining consecutive bit positions.
+The procedure uses two variables \texttt{my-string} and $k$, where $k$ is the length of the considered bit strings and \texttt{my-string}$_v$ is the string of $k$ bits generated by station~$v$.
+The procedure begins by setting each of the $k$ bit positions in variable \texttt{string} to~$1$.
+Then these bit positions are considered one by one.
+For a given bit position $i$, where $1\le i\le k$, all the stations $v$ that can still have the smallest string and whose bit on position~$i$ in \texttt{my-string}$_v$ is~$0$ do beep.
 This determines the first $i$ bits of the smallest string, because if a beep is heard then the $i$th bit of the smallest string is~$0$ and otherwise it is~$1$.
 This is recorded by setting the $i$th bit position in the variable \texttt{string} to the determined bit.
 The stations eligible for beeping, if their $i$th bit is~$0$, are those whose strings agree on the first $i-1$ positions with the smallest string.
-After all $k$ bit positions have been considered, the variable \texttt{string} is returned.
+After all~$k$ bit positions have been considered, the variable \texttt{string} is returned.